tr532/gold-calculator/README.md

-#  :moneybag: GOLD Calculator :moneybag: Wip
+#  :moneybag: GOLD Calculator :moneybag: WIP
 A simple custom calculator for my father who is a gold digger